 Digital agriculture tools and technology initiatives include:

-- improving connectivity for optimal use of digital technologies in remote locations
+- showcasing and improving connectivity options for optimal use of digital technologies in remote locations

-- developing digital information products and decision tools to provide predictive management systems
+- developing digital information products and dashboard decision tools/guidelines to provide informed and predictive management systems

-- creating autonomous ground and aerial vehicles for data collection to improve on-farm decision making
+- deploying autonomous ground and aerial platforms for data collection and livestock/pasture management to improve decisions, efficiency, animal welfare and safety on-farm

 Benefits to industry